About

 Melanie’s work to improve education spans decades.
 As a middle school student growing up on Long Island, NY, she gathered hundreds of peer signatures to oppose school district budget cuts – her first foray into education advocacy.
 Near the same time, during a family trip to Washington, DC, Melanie envisioned returning to that city one day to promote education policies that help all children.

 Melanie achieved that goal when she began her career at the US Department of Education in 2002, Master’s degree in hand from the Sanford Institute of Public Policy at Duke University.
 Employed in the Elementary and Secondary Education Office, she worked as a civil servant in the heart of the sweeping change ushered in by the No Child Left Behind Act.
 Traveling to states and meeting with educators showed Melanie the power that education policy has on educators, students, systems, and communities.
-Seeking a more holistic and effective approach to education became the core tenet to all her future work.
+Seeking a more holistic and effective approach to education became the core tenet to all her future work, including in communications and advocacy.

 Advocate and Connector, Doing the Work

-Melanie’s education policy and program experience spans early childhood, K-12, and higher education.
+Melanie’s education policy and program experience spans early childhood and K-12.
 She works to empower the public to be stewards, proponents, and protectors of children and public education.
 Melanie aims to bring joy and build collaboration with her public service.

 Melanie completed the prestigious Sorensen Institute Political Leaders Program at UVA in 2018, after exploring public policy issues across Virginia throughout the prior year.